 This isn’t the average run of the mill SEO for beginner’s guide which you can find everywhere on the internet.
 We have made sure that we covered everything there is to cover about SEO which can help you pave your way to the top of Google rankings.

 This guide is especially designed for newbies who are just starting to get to know about SEO for bloggers.

 In this guide we have talked about practical examples that we have tested ourselves.
-You are going to learn about strategies that are working in 2019, and different trends that you need to follow this year.
+You are going to learn about strategies that are working now, and different trends that you need to follow this year.

 Needless to say, if you were looking to improve your SEO game this year then you’ll love this guide.

 Let’s look at the content we are going to be discussing in this guide.